Villette (novel): Plot

 Lucy becomes progressively closer to a colleague, the irascible, autocratic, and confrontational professeur, M. Paul Emanuel, a relative of Mme.
 Beck.
 Lucy gradually realises that his apparent antagonism is actually helping her to overcome her weaknesses and to grow.
 She and Paul eventually fall in love.

 However, a group of conspiring antagonists, including Madame Beck, the priest Père Silas, and the relatives of M. Paul's long-dead fiancée, work to keep the two apart, on the grounds that a union between a Catholic and a Protestant is impossible.
 They finally succeed in forcing M. Paul's departure for Guadeloupe to oversee a plantation there.
 He nonetheless declares his love for Lucy before his departure and arranges for her to live independently as the headmistress of her own day school, which she later expands into a pensionnat.

 During the course of the novel, Lucy has three encounters with the figure of a nun — which may be the ghost of a nun who was buried alive on the school's grounds as punishment for breaking her vow of chastity.
 In a highly symbolic scene near the end of the novel, she discovers the "nun's" habit in her bed and destroys it.
 She later finds out that it was a disguise worn by Ginevra's amour, Alfred de Hamal, placed in Lucy's bed as a prank.
 The episodes with the nun no doubt contributed substantially to the novel's reputation as a gothic novel.
 Ginevra keeps in contact with Lucy through letters that show the young coquette has not changed and expects to live off of her uncle's (Basompierre's) good graces.

 Villettes final pages are ambiguous.
 Although Lucy says that she wants to leave the reader free to imagine a happy ending, she hints strongly that M. Paul's ship was destroyed by a storm during his return journey from the West Indies.
 She says that, "M. Emanuel was away three years.
 Reader, they were the three happiest years of my life."
 This passage suggests that he was drowned by the "destroying angel of tempest."

-In her Life (chapter XII of part 2), Elizabeth Gaskell quotes Brontë describing the ambiguity of the ending as a "little puzzle".
+In her Life, Elizabeth Gaskell quotes Brontë describing the ambiguity of the ending as a "little puzzle".